jtmoon79/goto_http_redirect_server/tools/build-install-steps.md

+## Create A New Release

-## Reminder of steps for building a release
+A reminder of end-to-end steps for creating a new release.

 ### locally